 570.415 Revocation of control area order.
-The Director of Agriculture may, at any time the director believes such action necessary, revoke any order concerning control areas made by the director by giving notice in a newspaper published within or near the control area or lands affected and filing proof thereof with the county clerk of the county.
+The Director of Agriculture may, at any time the director believes necessary, revoke any order concerning control areas made by the director.
+The revocation shall become effective upon the director giving notice by publication in a newspaper of general circulation in the control area.
+The director shall also give notice by one or more additional methods that reasonably ensure that affected persons and other members of the public have knowledge of the revocation.
+[Amended by 2015 c.203 §19]

 570.420 Cherry fruit fly control area inspector; appointment; duty; pay.
 The county court or board of county commissioners of each county in which a control area, or any part thereof, has been established for cherry fruit fly control according to ORS 570.405, shall appoint a control area inspector for that county upon the petition of 50 interested persons or 50 percent of the interested persons, whichever is smaller, who are farm owners within the county.
 The inspector shall work under the direction of and be responsible to the State Department of Agriculture.
 The inspector shall carry out the provisions of the control area order.
-The inspector shall be paid out of the general funds of the county such wages as are fixed by the county court or board of county commissionthereon.
-The most effective and practical method as approved by the Director of Agriculture shall be used.
+The inspector shall be paid out of the general funds of the county such wages as are fixed by the county court or board of county commissioners.